inaz0/automatic-theme-plugin-update/readme.md

 ### Folder structure
 * api (Folder to upload to server where updates will be housed)
-    * .htaccess (set Options+Indexes to allow checking to work properly)
     * index.php (holds code used to check request for new versions)
-    * packages.php (file containing all info about plugins and themes)
+    * packages.php (file containing all info about plugins)
-    * download.php (validates md5 key of date and package zip file)
-    * update (folder to hold all zip file updates for url masking - protected by .htaccess to disallow file listings)
+    * download.php (send the zip file to website, with key control)

 * update (default folder for holding theme and plugin zip files)
-    * .htaccess (prevents indexing and viewing of any zip files in directory)

-* plugin (folder for adding plugin update checking)
+* plugin (folder contain the example test plugin file only)
-    * test-plugin-update (simple plugin folder to show how update functions work)
-        * test-plugin-update.php (example plugin that only checks for updates to server)

-* theme (folder for theme update checking)
-    * update.php (file that can be included from functions.php of theme to check for updates)

 ---------------